BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 This section contains several long lists mapping out each effect component in the timeline and the UUIDs of the characters performing them, pulled from both the TimelineSpeakers and PeanutSlotIdMap sections.
 However, I think it's likely these lists are used for Larian's game engine, to allow it to reference the components, and don't seem to do much in the game itself.
 Even leaving these MapKey lists entirely unedited didn't change anything, in the game, so I don't think you have to worry about the component map.

 There *are,* however, things in this section you'll likely need to update, especially when cloning elements from other files.
 These are the "scenecam" and “scenelighting” actors.
-These are not characters, but instead refer to specific camera angles and lights necessary for the dialogue, and are also often located in the corresponding Dialogue Scene files, which have their own section on this page.
+These are not characters, but instead refer to specific camera angles and lights necessary for the dialogue, and are  often located in the corresponding Dialogue Scene files, which have their own section on this page.
 If the camera angles referred to in a dialogue node are not present in the TimelineActorData section, the game will not be able to properly reference the camera, and you'll likely get the camera pinned to the floor instead.

 #### TimelinePhases:

 As discussed in the Phases section above, this section contains UUIDs in a list of MapKeys and MapValues.
 The UUIDs here will correspond to the UUIDs in the Phases section of the file.
 The placement of that phase in the Phases section, as well as in the EffectComponents section will match the MapValue listed for the MapKey in the TimelinePhases, starting from zero.
-(Again, most animation programs and video editors also start their timelines from 0, so this is probably why BG3 handles its timelines like this, too.)
-That MapValue number is also the PhaseIndex number you'll be looking for when editing and cloning components in the EffectComponents section for your mods.
+(Again, most animation programs and video editors  start their timelines from 0, so this is probably why BG3 handles its timelines like this, too.)
+That MapValue number is  the PhaseIndex number you'll be looking for when editing and cloning components in the EffectComponents section for your mods.

 That same UUID belongs to a specific dialogue node in the DialogBinary file, and all components related to it are what plays when that line of dialogue is called by the game.